asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 subscriptions each, you should request a rate limit of at least ``10 * 10 * 50 = 5000``.
-In future iterations of the HyP3 system this number may be lower as we work on implementing a notification accumulator, which will combine notifications which occur close to each other into a single email.
+In future iterations of the HyP3 system this number may be lower as we work on implementing a notification accumulator, which will combine notifications occurring close to each other into a single email.

 For more details on opening the Support Center sending limit increase request see the official `AWS Removing SES Sandbox Documentation`_.